-- 31) Indicate how your district involves the PLC in district/school committees.
-N/A - 32) Indicate how your district PLC was involved in the development of the District ELL Plan.
-New question
+32) Indicate how your district PLC was involved in the development of the District ELL Plan.

-The Chair of the District PLC worked very closely with the District in the development and revisions of the ELL Plan.
+The Chair of the District PLC worked very closely with the District in the development and revisions of the District ELL/LEP Plan.
 She was also instrumental in its translation and involving other parents in the Council and the school PLC meetings.

 32a) Does the district PLC approve of the District ELL Plan?
-X Yes No New question
+Yes 🗌 No